Arrest and prison abroad

 - help you get special treatment

 - offer legal advice, start legal proceedings or investigate a crime

 - pay for any costs as a result of being arrested

 - forward packages sent by friends or family to you

 - prevent authorities from deporting you after release

 - get involved if you are a dual national and are arrested in a country for which you hold a valid passport, unless there’s a special humanitarian reason to do so

 Travelling on an Irish passport

-If you are travelling on an Irish passport, you can find useful information on the website of the Department of Foreign Affairs and Trade.
+If you're travelling on an Irish passport, you can find useful information at the following links.